bwdeng20/thgsp/docs/source/notes/installation.md

 ### From source

-You can only install it from source
+You can install it from source

 Clone the thgsp repository from  `github`.